brickbots/PiFinder/docs/user_guide.md

 ![Hardware UI Overview](../images/ui_reference.png)

-Along with the 1.5" oled screen, the keypad has three primary parts, a numeric keypad (0-9), four functions buttons (A, B, C, D), and three control buttons (Up, Down, Enter).
+Along with the 1.5" oled screen, the keypad has three primary parts, a numeric keypad (_0-9_), four functions keys (_A, B, C, D_), and three control keys (_UP, DN, ENT_).
 The screen will display different content depending on the mode you are in, but there will always be a Status Bar along the top which displays which mode the UI is in, the current constellation being pointed at (if a solve has been completed), GPS and Solver Status.

 - If the GPS has locked and provided a location, the GPS square in the status bar will be filled in and the G will be in black.
 - The solver status will show either C (Camera) or I (IMU) depending on the source of the last position fix.
 The background of this square fades from red to black, over six seconds, indicating the time since last solve.

 ## UI Screens
 The user interface for the PiFinder is split into various screens that you can switch between to perform different tasks.
-The A function button is used to cycle between the three main screens:
+The A key is used to cycle between the three main screens:

 * Chart
 * Catalog